-The campaign was shared online over Facebook, via the website and through an email send out to those that have signed up for Community Engagement updates.
+The campaign was shared online over Facebook, via the website and through an email sent out to those that had signed up for Community Engagement updates.

 Over that time 417 people looked at the maps and survey, with 91 completing the survey and 33 adding comments to the map to show areas of poor internet connection.